 To truly understand a Chinese person, you must first explore the culture and society that shaped him or her.

-Instead, these are mostly observations and ramblings from a guy who has spent considerable time trying to reconcile the differences between Western and Chinese culture.
+These are mostly observations and ramblings from a guy who has spent considerable time trying to reconcile the differences between Western and Chinese culture.
+Let’s begin…

 Decoding Chinese Society

-- China’s One Child Policy: A brief history of China’s controversial one-child policy, which includes facts, figures and how things have changed now.
+This is a brief history of the controversial one-child policy, which includes facts, figures and how things have changed now.

-- China’s Looming Demographic Time Bomb: China’s population has been growing at a crazy fast rate.
-Here’s what that means.
+China’s population has been growing at a crazy fast rate.
+Read more on what that means for China.

 Understanding the Chinese Mind